pantonshire/goldcrest/README.md

 docker build -t goldcrest https://github.com/Pantonshire/goldcrest.git#main docker run -d -p 127.0.0.1:8000:80 goldcrest
 ```

-The configuration file is located at `/etc/goldcrest/config.yaml` in the container.

 ### Building from source
 1. To compile Goldcrest from source, you will first need the following: